How to Make Homemade Body Scrubs for Natural Skin Care

 Learn how to make homemade scrubs for yourself or to sell with this helpful guide on formulating custom body scrubs!
-Within this post you’ll discover useful information on making your own homemade body scrubs, along with two easy recipes to create homemade salt and sugar scrubs.
+Within this post you’ll discover useful information on making your own DIY body scrubs, along with two easy recipes to create homemade salt and sugar scrubs.

 Ever wanted to know how to make homemade scrubs?
-This simple bath and body tutorial teaches you how to make homemade scrubs for yourself or to make and sell.
+This simple bath and body tutorial teaches you how to make homemade body scrubs for yourself or to make and sell.
 You’ll also find information on how to size your body scrub recipes perfectly from the start to fit into your desired container!
 Whether you’re making homemade body scrubs, facial scrubs or homemade salt or sugar scrubs this DIY will get you started.

-How to Make Homemade Scrubs from Scratch
+How to Make Homemade Body Scrubs from Scratch

-While you don’t have to have a digital scale to make your own homemade scrubs, it’s highly recommended that you buy one.
-A digital scale will especially come in handy if you want to recreate your homemade scrub recipes exactly or want to make a large batch to fill multiple same size containers of your choosing either to sell or as DIY wedding favors for example.
+While you don’t have to have a digital scale to make your own homemade body scrubs, it’s highly recommended that you buy one.
+A digital scale will especially come in handy if you want to recreate your homemade body scrub recipes exactly or want to make a large batch to fill multiple same size containers of your choosing either to sell or as DIY wedding favors for example.